Society

 Promoting active participation of women

-The Daiei Kankyo Group believes that women are indispensable to the Company’s sustainable growth, and actively recruits women who are new university graduates or previous graduates.
-Women accounted for 36.8% of new graduate hires (graduates from a four-year university or graduate program) in the fiscal year ended March 31, 2024, and we will continue to actively recruit women in the fiscal year ending March 31, 2025 and beyond to meet our target of a female new graduate recruitment ratio of 30% or more.
+Our Group believes that women are indispensable to the Company’s sustainable growth, and actively recruits women who are new university graduates or previous graduates.
+Women accounted for 33.3% of new graduate hires (graduates from a four-year university or graduate program) in the fiscal year ended March 31, 2025, and we will continue to actively recruit women in the fiscal year ending March 31, 2025 and beyond to meet our target of a female new graduate recruitment ratio of 30% or more.

 We are also actively pursuing promotion of women to management positions.
-Female managers accounted for 3.7%* of all managers at the end of the fiscal year ended March 31, 2024.
-The target for the fiscal year ending March 31, 2025 is 4.0% or higher, and we are implementing measures to increase the number of female employees who aim to become leaders.
+Female managers accounted for 4.3% of all managers at the end of the fiscal year ended March 31, 2025.
+The target for the fiscal year ending March 31, 2026 is 4.5% or higher, and we are implementing measures to increase the number of female employees who aim to become leaders, renovating on-site workplace facilities, and enhancing support for maternity leave, such as providing internal information during leave and assistance upon return.
 To increase the percentage of women in management positions, it is necessary to instill the mindset of expanding the scope of women’s participation in the workplace in all employees and to create an encouraging environment that enables active participation over the medium and long term.
 In addition, we will continue to plan training for female employees while creating opportunities for female employees who are role models to engage in dialogue with younger employees.

 My Action Declaration